Chick-fil-A is Probably the World's Most Difficult Franchise to Buy

 King of the Coop?

-For starters, what is the franchise fee?
-It is a one time fee that allows a franchisee to use the franchise brand’s name and likeness.
 The initial franchise fee for a Chick-fil-A is only $10,000.
 This is relatively low, as the industry average is upwards of $40,000, for franchises such as Taco Bell and McDonald’s.
 But when you compare Taco Bell or McDonalds to Chick-fil-A, you aren't comparing apples to apples.
 The Chick-fil-A franchise fee is so low because the company wants to maintain ownership of the franchise, and make all purchasing decisions (we will get into this more below).
 The initial investment is right within the industry average, and ranges from $265,000 to $2.2 million.

 The average Chick-fil-A restaurant produces $5.3 million in gross annual sales.
 This is astonishing, seeing as close competitor Popeye’s averages $1.5 million per franchise location, and quick-service restaurant (QSR) industry leader McDonald’s averages $2.7 million.
 That said, gross sales and net operating income are two very different things, and the profit margins in the QSR sector are very, very slim – often in the 5 to 10 percent range for even the best operators.
 Franchise Business Review’s latest research on food franchises found that the typical franchisee in the food and beverage segment will take home an average annual income of $120,000 – and our top-rated food franchises average 15 to 20 percent higher than that.
 While Chick-fil-A doesn’t publish any operator earnings numbers, Franchise Business Review estimates that the average restaurant operator earns a very respectable income in the range of $150,000.